cis3296s26/bloodbound/README.md

 Download ZIP folder here: [https://tinyurl.com/bbound1]

 Mac:
-clone this repository and run these commands in your terminal:
+clone this repository, open the project, and run these commands in your terminal:
 - chmod +x gradlew
+- ./gradlew build
 - ./gradlew lwjgl3:run

 OR